Presenter: Matt Lerner (Founders Pledge) · Discussant: Caspar Kaiser (U of Warwick)

 - What are the strongest arguments for and against using linear WELLBYs?

-- In which contexts does the linear WELLBY perform well vs. poorly?[3]Linear WELLBY tends to work better when: (1) comparing similar populations, (2) effect sizes are large relative to measurement noise, (3) within-person longitudinal designs are used.
+- In which contexts does the linear WELLBY perform well vs. poorly?[3]Possible factors to consider: population similarity, effect size relative to measurement noise, within-person vs cross-sectional designs.
+What does the evidence say?

 - What calibration or adjustment approaches seem most promising?[4]Options include: vignette anchoring, calibration questions, multi-item scales, experience sampling.
 Trade-offs involve respondent burden vs. precision.
 See Benjamin et al. for empirical comparison.